 German Coast Defense Ships

-To craft the world of the Second Great War, the setting of Swedish Steel, The Cruel Sea and other Second World War at Sea alternative-history expansions, I got to create not only the fleets and air forces of the nations involved, but the politics that shaped those fleets.
+To craft the world of the Second Great War, the setting of Second Great War at Sea: Tre Kronor, The Cruel Sea and other Second World War at Sea alternative-history expansions, I got to create not only the fleets and air forces of the nations involved, but the politics that shaped those fleets.

 In our own reality, five naval powers reached an agreement in 1922 to limit the escalating arms race among them.
 Concerns over the vast cost of ever-larger battleships, as well as a desire to limit the potential for future wars, drove Britain, France, Italy, Japan and the United States to reach the modern world’s first arms control treaty.
 The treaty left loopholes, which every signatory sought to exploit.